vrxmike/alx-backend-javascript/README.md

-This repository contains projects on alx-backend-javascript
+This repository contains detailed projects on alx-backend-javascript